deniodev/CountriesPopulationMetrics/README.md

-**I would like to thank microverse for guiding and providing with all great material to do my projects**
+**I would like to thank microverse for guiding and providing with all great material to do my projects** **Design of the Webapp is inspired by Nelson Sakwa's Ballhead App.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>